latolukasz/beeorm-doc/docs/guide/README.md

 ## And much much more...

 BeeORM has many great features.
-Please spend some time and read rest of this [guide](/guide/registry.html) to discover all of them.
+Please spend some time and read the rest of this [guide](/guide/registry.html) to discover all of them.